-Hamilton, Bermuda - Tourists postponed holidays in Bermuda and locals stocked up on emergency supplies as a stalled Hurricane Leslie spun over open ocean south of the wealthy British Atlantic territory on Thursday.
+Hamilton, Bermuda - Tourists postponed holidays in Bermuda and locals stocked up on emergency supplies as Hurricane Leslie slowly approached the wealthy British Atlantic territory on Thursday.

-Hotel cancellations were reported across the territory, which is popular with tourists for its pink sand beaches and with business people as an offshore financial haven.
+Hotel cancellations have been reported across the territory, which is popular with tourists for its pink sand beaches and with businesspeople as an offshore financial haven.

-The United States National Hurricane Centre said Leslie was expected to intensify on Friday and begin to drift north.
-Its centre was forecast to pass to the east of Bermuda on Sunday morning, possibly as a Category 2 hurricane with winds of nearly 165km/h.
+Leslie's center was forecast to pass to the east of Bermuda on Sunday morning, possibly as a Category 2 hurricane with winds of nearly 105 mph (165 kph).

-South shore beaches were closed as the approaching storm whipped up surf and residents stocked up on food, propane, tarps, torches and fresh water.
+South shore beaches were closed as the approaching storm whipped up surf and residents stocked up on food, propane, tarp, flashlights and water.

 “It's great to see people are not waiting until the last minute.
-We only have three empty shopping carts left at the moment,” said Henry Durham, the manager at Gorham's hardware store.
+We only have three empty shopping carts left at the moment,” said Henry Durham, the boss at Gorham's hardware store.

-Some people weren't very worried, because the territory enforces strict building codes to withstand rough weather.
-Homes must be built with walls at least 20cm thick.
-Many power and phone lines are underground.
+Some were relatively unfazed since the territory enforces strict building codes to withstand rough weather.
+Homes must be built with walls at least 8 inches thick and be able to withstand 150 mph wind gusts.
+Many power and phone lines run underground.

 British software developer Toby Crawford and thousands of other expatriate workers in Bermuda gradually got ready for the hurricane's pounding rains and driving winds.

 “The landlord assures me we have a very sturdy roof,” said Crawford, who moved to Bermuda from London a year ago with his wife, Michelle.
 “I'm looking forward to it, having not experienced one before.”